Hyderabad, Pakistan: Modern

-The Khuda Ki Basti housing scheme was launched in Hyderabad 1981 as a way to provide housing to low-income residents by forming local cooperatives pool funds to gradually provide increased services that would in turn be managed by community members.
+The Khuda-ki-Basti Incremental Development Scheme was launched in Hyderabad 1981 as a way to provide housing to low-income residents by forming local cooperatives pool funds to gradually provide increased services that would in turn be managed by community members.
 Success of the project resulted in the programme being launched in Karachi as well.

 The late 1980s saw turbulent ethnic rioting between Sindhis and Muhajirs.
 On 30 September 1988, militants from the Sindh Progressive Party drove into Muhajir dominated areas in the city, and opened indiscriminate fire in busy crossroads.
 The so-called "Hyderabad Massacre" resulted in the deaths of over 60 people in a single day, and more than 250 deaths in total.
 In a backlash, more than 60 Sindhi speaking people were gunned down in Karachi.
 The city began to divide itself ethnically, and the Muhajir population migrated en masse from Qasimabad and the interior of Sindh into Latifabad.
 Similarly, Sindhis moved to Qasimabad from Hyderabad and Latifabad.
 Further ethnic disturbances occurred in May 1990, including a police-led siege of the Pacco Qillo fortress in the center of Hyderabad, in which Muhajir activists claim 150 were killed.
 2 bombings on trains in Hyderabad killed 10 people in 2000.

 Much of Hyderabad's public spaces have been encroached upon by illegally-constructed homes and businesses.
 Much of the city's historic structures are badly neglected, with little preservation being undertaken by the provincial administration.

 Demographics

 Population

-Hyderabad is home to 2,199,928 people as per the 2017 Census of Pakistan.
+Hyderabad Municipal Corporation, including the cantonment area, is home to 1,733,622 people as per the 2017 Census of Pakistan.
 The city gained 565,799 residents since the 1998 Census, representing an increase of 48.5% - the lowest growth rate of the ten largest Pakistani cities.
+The city has 903,327 males, 830,038 females and 257 Transgender people.
+Hyderabad has a literacy rate of 71.72% for people over 10 years of age: 74.51% for males and 68.66% for females.

 Ethnicity

 Hyderabad was a majority Sindhi Hindu city prior to 1948, when many migrated to India and elsewhere after the independence of Pakistan 1947.
 Hindus who departed had played a major role in the city's economy, and formed the majority of the Hyderabad's population.
-The vacuum left by the departure of much of the city's Hindu population was quickly filled by the newly arrived Urdu speaking Muslim refugees from India, known as Muhajirs.
+The vacuum left by the departure of much of the city's Hindu population was quickly filled by the newly arrived Urdu speaking Muslims from British India, known as Muhajirs, who then made up 66% of the city's population.

-Following the arrival of Muhajirs, Hyderabad became a majority Urdu-speaking city, with Muhajirs making up 66% of the city's population.
-The arrival of Pashtuns and Punjabis from northern Pakistan further diversified the city's ethnic composition over the next few decades, and by 2017, the percentage of Urdu speakers had fallen to 53%.
-Most Punjabis and Pashtuns are distinct and separately living near the railway station and its vicinity.
-The city therefore has cosmopolitan atmosphere with multiethnic and multicultural communities.
-The city is now a multi-ethnic and has a mix of Sindhi, Urdu speaking Muhajirs, Brahuis, Punjabis, Pashtuns, Memons and Baloch people.
+At the time of the 2023 census, 45.9% of the population of Hyderabad Municipal Corporation spoke Urdu, 43.1%Sindhi, 3.18% Punjabi, 2.83% Pashto and 0.90% Hindko as their first language.